In this article...

 Recommended Resource

-Better Words: What to Say on Your Website
+Better Words: Knowing What to Say on Your Website

-Better Words: What to Say on Your Website
+Better Words: Knowing What to Say on Your Website

 Writing your website copy can be overwhelming to the novice.
-I wrote this book about website copywriting to help.
+I wrote this book about website copywriting to help you know what to say on your website.

 Internal Link to Recommended Resource